kenchuks44/Decoupling-CI-from-CD/README.md

-## Deploying AWS EKS cluster using Terraform and Jenkins
+## Decoupling CI from CD
+In this project, we look at how ArgoCD, a CD tool based on GitOps aids in making continuous delivery to kubernetes more efficient.
+With ArgoCD, we gain visibility into the cluster as well as the application health, watch the cluster for changes, compare desired configuration in git repository with actual state in kubernetes cluster.
-In this project, we explore the power of Infrastructure as Code tool, Terraform in seamlessly deploying infrastructure resources, helping us to reduce human errors while achieving greater agility, reliability and efficiency.
+For Continuous Integration, we explore the power of Infrastructure as Code tool, Terraform in seamlessly deploying infrastructure resources, helping us to reduce human errors while achieving greater agility, reliability and efficiency.
+Then, for Continuous Delivery, we explore the power of ArgoCD in deploying, updating, monitoring and scaling of applications running on kubernetes cluster.

-Firstly, we deploy Terraform code to create EC2 instance and deploy Jenkins on it.
+To begin, we create Terraform code to create EC2 instance and deploy Jenkins on it.
 Next, we authenticate to our AWS aaccount through AWS CLI, then create a Jenkins pipeline to deploy EKS cluster.

 ## Step 1: Setup pre-requisites
 Create an S3 bucket to serve as the remote backend.
 Having a remote backend to store terraform statefile, we eliminate possible conflict that could emanate from multiple modification of the file simultaneously as remote backend offers state locking which ensures only person makes changes to the terraform statefile at a time.
 Secondly, we create a key pair through the console which will be used to remotely access our EC2 instance